Growing apples is highly rewarding, but don’t try starting one from seed.

 Bare root apples

-Most red varieties will need more chilling hours than they will get in the Bay area.
+Most red varieties will need more chilling hours than they will get in California's Bay Area.
 Red apples generally need 1200 to 1500 chill hours to fully develop their color and flavor, while some microclimates in San Jose only receive 400 chill hours a year, on average.
-Also, our local fog can cause more russetting.
-Russetting is when the apple’s skin turns brown and rough.
+Also, any local fog can cause more russetting.
+Russeting is when the apple’s skin turns brown and rough.

 How to grow apples

 Apples grow best in well-drained, nutrient rich soil with full sunlight.
-Apple trees need some space for good air flow.
+Apple trees need some space for good airflow.
 Full-sized trees will need a 15 to 20-foot circle of space, while dwarf varieties need only 10.
-Dwarf apple trees do tend to over-produce, breaking branches, so you may need to do more pruning or provide supports.
-Once your bare root tree arrives, dig a hole that is twice the diameter of the spread out roots and about 2 feet deep.
+Dwarf apple trees do tend to overproduce, breaking branches, so you may need to do more pruning or provide supports.
+Once your bare root tree arrives, dig a hole that is twice the diameter of the spread out roots and as deep as the root ball.
+Failing to plant trees at the proper depth causes the majority of tree deaths.
 You should remove any grass or weeds that are growing within two feet of this circle.
 Remove any dead, damaged, or diseased roots and then soak the root stock in a bucket of water for a couple of hours (overnight, if the roots are really dried out).
 Mix some aged compost in with soil from the hole and spread it out in the bottom of the hole.
 Be sure to not leave smooth edges in the hole.
 Our heavy clay can create an impenetrable barrier to young roots.
 You can help your apple tree get a better start by roughing up and scoring the edges of the planting hole.
 Place the tree in the hole, making sure that the graft union (the place where the root stock joined the scion) is at least 2 inches above soil level, to avoid crown rot and other fungal diseases.
-Firmly press the soil down to eliminate big air pockets and give it a good drink of water.
+Resist the urge to press the soil down to eliminate big air pockets and mud in the tree instead, giving it a good drink of water.
 You can also grow dwarf apple trees in containers!

 Apple pests and diseases

 There are very few pests or diseases that will actually kill an apple tree, but it has many attackers.
-The use of sticky barriers around the trunk will halt some, such as ants, slugs and snails, and Fuller rose beetles, but most most apple problems are carried on the wind.
+The use of sticky barriers around the trunk will halt some, such as ants, slugs and snails, and Fuller rose beetles, but most apple problems are carried on the wind.
 Stem blight, crown gall, leaf spot, powdery mildew, fireblight, and other bacterial blights are common diseases.
 Cedar apple rust can also occur if apples are grown near Eastern red cedar trees.
 Also, apples share a susceptibility to bacteria blast with lilacs and stone fruits.
 Common pests include codling moths, apple maggots, San Jose scale, redhumped caterpillars, armyworms, and Eriophyid mites.
+New to the apple scene is another pest, chili thrips.

 Find a spot in your landscape for one of these beauties, because plucking an apple from your very own tree and taking a bite, well, it's just one of life's finer experiences.
 And we all want to keep that doctor away!